-Around the 3-month mark, your baby will start to sleep for longer stretches at night, but it’s important to keep to your nighttime routine, not only so your baby continues sleeping well, but also because bath time, massage and cuddle time can mean so much more.
+Around the 3-month mark, your baby will start to sleep for longer stretches at night, but it’s important to keep to a night time baby sleep routine; not only so your baby continues sleeping well, but also because bath time, massage and cuddle time can mean so much more.

-Sleep rhythms begin to develop at around 6 weeks and most babies are developmentally capable of regular sleep-wake cycles by 3 to 6 months.
+Sleep patterns begin to develop at around 6 weeks and most babies are developmentally capable of regular sleep-wake cycles by 3 to 6 months.
 As your baby begins to understand the difference between night and day, it’s the perfect time to help improve your baby’s sleep routine.
 Let us look at different ways in which you can make your baby sleep and help them adjust to effective sleep patterns.

-The most important aspect of getting your baby to sleep through the night is to have your baby learn to soothe himself to sleep.
-Put your baby down to sleep when he is drowsy but awake.
-Babies need to be able to fall asleep independently, so that they can self soothe when they wake in the middle of the night.
+The most important aspect of getting your baby to sleep through the night is to have your baby learn to soothe themselves to sleep.
+Put your baby down to sleep when they’re drowsy but awake.
+Babies need to be able to fall asleep independently, so that they can self-soothe when they wake up in the middle of the night.

-Your baby will also need to nap from 2 to 4 times a day.
-Cutting back on naps won’t help at night — it can be a recipe for overtiredness and a worse night’s sleep — but avoid naps too close to bed.
+Your baby will also need to nap 2 to 4 times a day.
+Cutting back on naps won’t help at night — it can be a recipe for overtiredness and a worse night’s sleep — but avoid naps too close to your baby's bedtime.

 What to Avoid

-Make sure your baby’s nighttime routine is not too long or too impractical to stick to.
+Make sure your baby’s sleep routine is not too long or too impractical to stick to.
 Avoid rocking or feeding your baby to sleep, because you may end up doing the same when your baby naturally wakes up during the night!
-Put your baby to bed when he is drowsy but still awake, and take turns with your partner in putting your baby to bed.
+Put your baby to bed when they’re drowsy but still awake and take turns with your partner in putting your baby off to sleep.

 Changes in Baby Sleep Patterns

-Interestingly, your baby’s physical advances can alter sleep patterns.
+Interestingly, your baby’s physical advances can alter sleep patterns, including their sleep routine.
 Many developmental milestones, such as rolling over and pulling up to stand, can temporarily upset your baby’s sleep.
 Don’t be discouraged if your baby, who once slept through the night, temporarily wakes up in the middle of the night.
 Stick to your routine to help your baby get back to a regular sleep pattern.

-Our JOHNSON’S® 2-Step Routine includes massage combined with the cuddles of quiet time, help your baby know that it’s time for sleep.
+Our JOHNSON’S® 2-Step Routine includes a soothing baby massage combined with the cuddles of quiet time; help your baby know that it’s time for sleep.